Gergely Flamich

 profile_pic_3_cropped.jpeg

-Hello there!
-I’m Gergely Flamich (pronounced gher - gey flah - mih but in English, I usually go by Greg), and I’m originally from Vác, Hungary.
-I am a PhD student in Advanced Machine Learning at the Computational and Biological Learning Lab (since Oct 2020), supervised by José Miguel Hernández Lobato.
-I hold an MPhil degree in Machine Learning and Machine Intelligence from the University of Cambridge and a Joint BSc Honours degree in Mathematics and Computer Science from the University of St Andrews.
+I completed my PhD degree between October 2020 and December 2024 in Advanced Machine Learning at the Computational and Biological Learning Lab, supervised by José Miguel Hernández Lobato.
+I also hold an MPhil degree in Machine Learning and Machine Intelligence from the University of Cambridge and a Joint BSc Honours degree in Mathematics and Computer Science from the University of St Andrews.

 My research focuses on the theory of relative entropy coding/channel simulation and its application to neural data compression.
 Relative entropy coding algorithms allow us to efficiently encode a random sample from both discrete and continuous distributions, and they are a natural alternative to quantization and entropy coding in lossy compression codecs.
 Furthermore, they bring unique advantages to lossy compression once we go beyond the standard rate-distortion framework: they allow us to design optimally efficient artefact-free/perfectly realistic lossy compression codecs using generative models and perform differentially private federated learning with optimal communication cost.
 Unfortunately, relative entropy coding hasn’t seen widespread adoption, as all current algorithms are either too slow or have limited applicability.